sherifButt/adv-web-scraper-api/memory-bank/progress.md

 2. **AI Feature Completion**
    - Implement actual LLM API calls in adapters (replace placeholder logic).
-   - Refine prompt engineering for better configuration generation and fixing.
+   - Refine prompt engineering (including use of `interactionHints`) for better configuration generation and fixing.
    - Refine the testing logic and success criteria within `generate-config-worker.ts`.
    - Add more robust schema validation (Zod) for generated configurations.
    - Update placeholder costs for `gpt-4.1-mini` when available.